Marijuana Addiction Relapse

 - Experiencing relationship, family, or financial problems.

-How to Recover From a Marijuana Relapse
+How to Recover from a Marijuana Relapse

-Developing a Relapse Prevention Plan
+Develop a Relapse Prevention Plan

-An aftercare or relapse prevention plan can include any combination of the following elements:
+A relapse prevention plan can include any combination of the following elements:

 Relapse Warning Signs